jgwill/olca/README.md

 - QStash message handling enables remote triggers.

 ### Test Release
-Run `make test-release` to run tests, build a distribution, and upload it to TestPyPI.
+Run `make test-release` to run `python -m pytest`, build a distribution, and upload it to TestPyPI.
 If credentials are stored in `$HOME/.env`, use:
 ```bash
 set -a && source $HOME/.env && set +a
 ```